japila-books/apache-spark-internals/docs/executor/Executor.md

   taskDescription: TaskDescription): Unit
 ----

-launchTask simply creates a xref:executor:TaskRunner.adoc[] (with the given xref:executor:ExecutorBackend.adoc[] and the xref:scheduler:spark-scheduler-TaskDescription.adoc[TaskDescription]) and adds it to the <<runningTasks, runningTasks>> internal registry.
+launchTask simply creates a executor:TaskRunner.md[] (with the given executor:ExecutorBackend.md[] and the scheduler:spark-scheduler-TaskDescription.md[TaskDescription]) and adds it to the <<runningTasks, runningTasks>> internal registry.

 In the end, launchTask requests the <<threadPool, "Executor task launch worker" thread pool>> to execute the TaskRunner (sometime in the future).